kiran3807/python-promise-tutorial/README.md

 Call-backs are one way with which we can go about asynchronous programming.
 They are especially usefull in a single threaded environment.
 It is best to go with a single threaded environment when our program is mostly IO bound.

 Promises are a design pattern that help us mitigate the problems with call-backs .
 Promises help us avoid the *pyramid of doom*, a condition where code grows sideways faster than it can progress.
 Promises also help us with *separation of concerns*, allowing us to write handler code where it is logically appropriate, instead of the place where the async function was called.

+To further help drive home the point, [Here is an example of promises used in a multi-threaded context](https://github.com/kiran3807/python-promise-tutorial/blob/master/thread_callbacks_defer.py).
+This is to show that promises are not restricted to a single threaded environment and can be used wherever call-backs can be applied